 - No prep work, just dump all the ingredients in the Instant Pot

-- Use whole chicken tenders, no cutting raw chicken
+- Use chicken breast tenders, no need to cut raw chicken

 - Flavorful, with lots of sauce and cheese